Kaspar Kummer

 Kaspar Johann Kummer (1795–1870) was a German flautist, professor and composer.

-Kummer was born on 10 December 1795 in Erlau in Thuringia (in Sankt Kilian.)
-He taught himself the flute while learning violin, horn, trumpet, clarinet, bassoon, oboe, cello and double bassoon.
+Kummer was born on 10 December 1795 in the Erlau district of Schleusingen, Thuringia.
+He taught himself the flute while learning violin, horn, trumpet, clarinet, bassoon, oboe, viola, cello, and double bass.

-Kummer was taught by Neumeister for a year, then took training in music theory from the Cantor of Schleusingen, Gottlob Abraham Stäps.
-From 1835, he worked as a flautist at the chapel of the Duke of Saxe-Coburg and Gotha, and took over direction of their orchestra in 1854.
+Kummer was taught by a Schleusingen musician, Neumeister for a year, then took training in music theory from the Cantor of Schleusingen, Gottlob Abraham Stäps.
+From 1813, he worked as a flautist at the chapel of the Duke Erst I of Coburg.

-His published compositions ran to over 150 opus numbers, mostly involving the flute, but also including lieder, etc.
+His compositions, numbering over 150, include flute concertos, quartets and quintets for flutes and strings, and duos and trios for flutes; he also wrote a flute method book.

-He also had several students, including Friedrich Kiel and Felix Draeseke.
+He had several students, including Friedrich Kiel and Felix Draeseke.

-He died in May 1870, probably on 21 May, in Coburg.
+He died on 21 May 1870, in Coburg.